Librity/gympoint_full_stack/README.md

 This takes a while, so grab yoursel a cold one.
 Now I'm not gonna get into whether or not you should emulate this thing, but I recomend running it in a physical Android device.
-I do not own or ever plan on owning a mac, and I plan to develop exclusively for Android and hire some bloke with more money to squeeze it into Apple's crocodilian mouth.

-Hopefully by now you'll have the entire project working on both fronts and consuming the API.
+Hopefully by now you'll have the entire project working on both fronts and consuming the API like a champ.

 ## 💖 Acknowledgements

 I would like to thank everyone who's helped me in getting this certificate:
-My parents, my brother, my colleagues [Thiago Durante](https://github.com/thdurante), [Lucas Amaral](https://github.com/linkbolto) and [Nicolas Marçal](https://github.com/nicolasmarcal).
+My parents, my brother and my colleagues: [Thiago Durante](https://github.com/thdurante), [Lucas Amaral](https://github.com/linkbolto) and [Nicolas Marçal](https://github.com/nicolasmarcal).

 I would also like to thank the instructors and everyone in the discord community